FactomProject/factom-docs/cli/includes/_install ff.md

 ![Installer Step 4](/images/wallet_009.png)

-You made it so far, wasn't that hard wasn't it?
+You made it so far!
+Wasn't that hard, was it?

 You are now ready to [run Factom Federation](#run-factom-federation).

 ### Windows

-This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed in c:\Program Files (x86)\Factom\ or c:\Program Files\Factom\ (depending on your system) together with a .factom folder in the root of the local user Home Folder.
+This installer is for factomd, factom-walletd, factom-cli, the three binaries will be installed in c:\Program Files (x86)\Factom\ or c:\Program Files\Factom\ (depending on your system) together with a .factom folder in the root of the local user Home Folder.
 These are all required to run Factom via command line or the Factom Wallet GUI.

 Next, locate the "FactomInstall-amd64.msi" or "FactomInstall-i386.msi" file you just downloaded in Step 1.

-Double click the .msi installer to run it but you may be prompted with the following message.
+Double click the .msi installer to run it, but you may be prompted with the following message.

 ![Windows Prompt 1](/images/wallet_010.png)

-Click on "more info" to expand it then select "Run anyway".
+Click on "more info" to expand it then select "Run anyway."

 ![Windows Prompt 2](/images/wallet_011.png)

-The Installer will open, click "Next".
+The Installer will open, click "Next."

 ![Installer Step 1](/images/wallet_012.png)